 Anyone looking to acquire your business needs to believe in your vision as well.
 They need to see customers signing up.
 They need to see your revenue and your profit rolling in.
 They need to see deals being made.
 They need to fully understand your value proposition.
 They’ll take notice when you work hard to build a relationship and build trust—and they see you can execute.
 A good exit then becomes a foregone conclusion.

-Learn more about Erik’s exit strategy (that he implements from day one of a startup) in episode 161 of the Negotiations Ninja podcast.
+Learn more about Erik’s exit strategy (that he implements from day one of a startup) and the importance of building a network in episode 161 of the Negotiations Ninja podcast.
 It’s a fascinating conversation debunking the misconceptions of exit strategies, how to build credibility with vendors, and the importance of trust.
 Don’t miss it!